vvij86/churn_predictions/readme.txt

-Yes, but don’t choose an arbitrary amount yet.

-A fixed threshold like amount >= 100 may ignore genuinely meaningful withdrawals for small-balance accounts.
-Better options are:

-minimum transaction amount, confirmed by business;

-percentage of account balance, such as withdrawal ≥ 5% or 10% of balance;

-both amount and percentage together.

-Since reliable historical balance is not currently available, for this POC use a business-approved minimum amount threshold only, and keep the raw amount/count features as well.
+The profiling supports using 100 as a reasonable POC threshold:

+Keeps 441,280 accounts — 64.74% of partial-withdrawal accounts.

+Keeps about 4.84 million transactions.

+Retains approximately 98% of the total withdrawal amount compared with no threshold.

+Removes many very small-value transactions without losing much monetary value.

+So you can proceed with 100, but document it as a POC threshold pending business approval.

-Ask Copilot with this prompt:
+Use this Copilot prompt:

-> Update the revised churn dataset SQL to add a configurable minimum partial-withdrawal amount threshold.
+> Update the revised full churn dataset SQL using 100.00 as the configurable minimum significant partial-withdrawal amount.

-Add this parameter:

-CAST(100.00 AS decimal(18,2)) AS min_partial_withdrawal_amount

-Use it only for partial-withdrawal feature creation.

-Requirements:

-1. Keep the original raw features:
+Keep the existing raw partial-withdrawal features unchanged:

 partial_withdrawal_count_12m

 partial_withdrawal_amount_12m

+days_since_last_partial_withdrawal_12m

+partial_withdrawal_flag_12m

-2. Add threshold-based features using only individual partial-withdrawal transactions where the validated withdrawal amount is greater than or equal to min_partial_withdrawal_amount:
+Add these threshold-based features using only individual partial-withdrawal transactions with an amount greater than or equal to 100.00:

 significant_partial_withdrawal_count_12m